H-DNA/MPiSC/report/chapters/background/index.typ

 // A more formal treatment of linearizability is given in @linearizability.

-== Progress guarantee of concurrent algorithms <progress-guarantee>
+== Fault-tolerance & progress guarantee of concurrent algorithms <progress-guarantee>

 A correct algorithms can still be prone to faults at runtime, which varies from a process experiences an unexpected delay in its execution to a process crashes indefinitely.
 Therefore, fault tolerance is also an important criteria for our design goal, distributed MPSC queue (@mpsc-queue), besides correctness (@correctness-condition).
 This section will introduce the concept of progress guarantee, which is highly linked with fault tolerance.
 The techniques to achieve fault tolerance are discussed in the next section (@atomic-instructions).